BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 It can sometimes be daunting to figure out the right order for the arguments to a bitcoin-cli command.
 Fortunately, you can use _named arguments_ as an alternative.

-> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.14.0.
-If you used our setup scripts, that's what you should have, but double-check your version if you have any problems.
-There is also a bug in the `createrawtransaction` command's use of named arguments that will presumably be fixed in 0.14.1.

 ## Create a Named Argument Alias

 To use a named argument you must run `bitcoin-cli` with the `-named` argument.
 If you plan to do this regularly, you'll probably want to create an alias: